alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 The unified contact maps are subsequently processed through an optimization pipeline designed to approximating and recovering the corresponding three-dimensional structure.
 The reconstruction begins by generating an initial distance matrix through random sampling within each defined contact range.
 This matrix is then used to produce a preliminary 3D structure via Multi-Dimensional Scaling (MDS).
 The resulting structure is further refined through a gradient-based optimization procedure, which minimizes violations of the contact constraints by penalizing out-of-range distances using sigmoid-based functions (see <a href="https://github.com/alexchilton/CAS_AML_Final_Project/edit/main/Documentation/Final_report_annex_1.md" alt="Annex 1 - Gradient-Based Optimization" target="_self">Annex 1 - Gradient-Based Optimization</a> for detailed procedure).

 Across both datasets, the reconstructed structures are often closely aligned with the originals, with mean absolute error (MAE) distributions centered around 0.77 for the Fluoproteins and **TC** for the Nanobodies (averaged over 30 evaluations).
 The relatively higher error observed in the Nanobodies reconstructions may stem from several factors: the broader structural diversity within this dataset likely increases the complexity of pattern extraction, potentially necessitating a larger training set.
-Additionally, the current fragmentation strategy may yield subsequences that are too short to effectively capture essential folding patterns, suggesting the existence of a minimum fragment length required for accurate structural representation.
+Additionally, the current fragmentation policy may yield subsequences that are too short to effectively capture essential folding patterns, suggesting the existence of a minimum fragment length required for accurate structural representation.

 <div style="text-align: center; margin: 20px 0;">
   <img src="figures/FLUOPROTEIN_result.png" alt="Fluoprotein reconstruction" width="700">